andrewalisa/NoteTaking/README.md

 This is a Note Taking Web Application, built in React.
 This project is heavily influenced by Google Keep.
 I mainly created this to practice React, and showcase some of my React Skills.
 Practice makes perfect :).
 I want to recreate my public facing software portfolio in 2020.
 I will start uploading projects like these to showcase my programming abilities.
 It's also great practice for my programming skills as well.

-I did not use TDD (Test Driven Development) or any testing libraries in this project.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.